hazelweakly/hazelweakly.me/src/blog/beginner-mistakes-and-oddities-i-encountered.md

 That’s not particularly healthy nor is it particularly effective; it’s fine when you’re just dinking around on things, but when efficiency and critical thinking matters, it’s no longer very sufficient.
 Eat regularly, sleep regularly, take breaks regularly, and work regularly; the mind thrives on consistency and learns to work well when it’s given that consistency.
 If I didn’t do these things, I’d find that I would have a constant feeling of "needing to work on the project" but what I would usually end up doing was just screwing around on the computer rather than getting things done in a productive manner.
-Closely related to all of this is optimizing your workflow for you and being able to recognize your limitations and how to get around them.
+Closely related to all of this is optimizing your workflow for you and being able to recognise your limitations and how to get around them.
 One thing that’s critical for me is being able to immediately answer the question "what is the next immediate task I need to do"; if I can’t answer that, I need to sit down and figure out that answer and get a small checklist written before I start working, otherwise I’ll just wander around aimlessly for a while until I sorta get stuff done.
 This applies to everything in my life and it’s why making breakfast takes me an hour some days and 3 minutes other days and why I can get ready for the day in 30 minutes or 3 hours.

 ## Conclusion

 So these are just some of the things I’ve learned and struggled with while working on this project.
-I’d probably summarize this into a few key points:
+I’d probably summarise this into a few key points:

 - Abstraction is the process of communicating more precisely about something.
 Use it whenever possible and helpful to make code more robust.
 - Be explicit about your assumptions and use implicit behaviour as little as possible; ideally document that implicit behaviour in a comment whenever you can.